Column: Tiger Woods in need of some magic at US Open

 It's what happens when he can't find the fairway and needs to scramble that will be the toughest part.
 By all accounts, the rough at Winged Foot is brutal, which means Woods will need to overcome mistakes off the tee with the kind of short game that has won him 15 majors.

 Unfortunately, the putts under 10 feet that used to be automatic for Woods are automatic no longer.
-It doesn't help that he missed the FedEx playoffs and hasn’t played competitively in three weeks.
+It doesn't help that he missed the FedEx Cup Playoffs and hasn't played competitively in three weeks.

 Still, as his magical win at the Masters last year reminded everyone, it would be a mistake to sell him short.